 An open-air performance arena, part of Maidstone River Park.
 Built of brick and Kentish ragstone, with a central stage encircled by rows of terraced seating.
 It is next to a rose garden and surrounded by woodland and the river.

 The centre has an eight-screen Odeon cinema, David Lloyd Leisure Club, restaurants and Maidstone Market (Tuesdays and Saturdays). www.lockmeadowentertainment.co.uk

 Part of the Maidstone River Park, this 18-acre site combines a natural landscape of woodland and wildflower meadow with adventure play areas, a treetop walk, skatepark and riverstage open-air performance arena.

 Maidstone boasts more than 700 shops, two major shopping centres, a boutique style arcade and more than 75 cafes and fine restaurants.
-Other attractions include the Hazlitt Arts Centre and Maidstone Museum.
+Other attractions include the Hazlitt Theatre and Maidstone Museum.

 Situated in the town centre between Maidstone East Station and Maidstone Museum, it provide an oasis of calm in contrast to the bustling shopping streets.
 The Victorian bandstand is the venue for the band season on Sunday afternoons during the summer, as well as other events throughout the year.

 An open air shopping centre built on the site of a Victorian brewery.
 It boasts 50 shops including House of Fraser, H&M, HMV, River Island and Zara, as well as restaurants and a 800-space car park. www.fremlinwalk.co.uk